In mid-March 2020, I had the great pleasure of assisting the owner of a California manufacturing business in successfully selling his business.

 One of the advantages of this buyer was that they were able to work through all the aspects of buying the business very quickly.

-Because I’d assisted the seller putting a comprehensive marketing package together and used a cloud-based tool to hold and share critical documents such as lease, tax returns, disclosure statements, list of fixtures, furniture and equipment that were part of the sale and more, we were ready to go from once both parties had quickly negotiated and exchanged a Letter Of Intent.
+Because I was able to assist the seller in creating a comprehensive marketing package, we were well-prepared for the sale.
+I also used a cloud-based tool to store and share critical documents.
+These included leases, tax returns, and disclosure statements.
+Additionally, a list of fixtures, furniture, and equipment was included as part of the sale.
+We were ready to go.
+Once both parties had quickly negotiated and exchanged a Letter of Intent, the process moved quickly.

-It took approximately 5 weeks to close the sale of the business once the Letter Of Intent (LOI) was signed, and the seller received money in his bank account.
+It took approximately five weeks to close the sale of the business once the Letter of Intent (LOI) was signed and the seller received the money in his bank account.

-To get the sale of the business closed so quickly required the seller’s attorney (who was terrific), the external book-keeper for the seller, and me working weird hours and being in reactive mode from all the questions from the teams assisting the buyer.
+To close the sale of the business so quickly required the seller’s attorney (who was terrific), the external bookkeeper for the seller, and me working unusual hours and being in a reactive mode due to the numerous questions from the teams assisting the buyer.

 Negotiating the sale of your business to a Private Equity Group

-There were many moving pieces for the sale of this business.
-Here are a number of interesting pieces that mattered in the successful sale of this business.
+There were many moving pieces in the sale of this business.
+Here are several key factors that were necessary to navigate to finish with a successful sale of this business.

-If you own a business located in California and are willing to sell the business to a PEG, the following may help make your transaction be successful.
+If you own a business in California and are willing to sell the business to a PEG, the following may help make your transaction successful.

-- If you are selling the business and are willing to stay for a period of one to three years, make sure it’s clear what the PEG is bringing apart from capital.
-For example, does it include help with strategic planning, management team recruitment, business development or negotiations for add-on acquisitions, and/or with other areas of business-building?
+If you are selling the business and are willing to stay for a period of one to three years, ensure it’s clear.
+Specify the role the seller will play.
+For example, does it include assistance with strategic planning, recruitment of the management team, and business development?
+Does it also include negotiations for add-on acquisitions?
+Additionally, does it encompass other areas of business development?
 If so, what financial benefit flows to you from helping manage all these moving pieces?
-Just as importantly, make sure what they talk about can be supported by the business owners from other companies they have bought.

-- Finally, and most important of all, you and the PEG should genuinely like and respect each other as you may spend a lot of time together or more importantly, have to make difficult and stressful business decisions.
-Before the seller closes the sale of the business to a PEG, they want to say to themselves, this is going to be a ball and I’m looking forward to doing this.
-Hopefully, when the seller makes a final exit from running the business, this has been the case.
+Finally, and most importantly, you and the PEG should genuinely like and respect each other.
+You may spend a lot of time together or, more importantly, have to make stressful and challenging business decisions.
+Before the seller closes the sale of the business to a PEG, they want to tell themselves, ‘This is going to be a ball, and I’m looking forward to doing this.’
+Hopefully, when the seller makes a final exit from running the business, this will be the case.

 Are you ready to value and sell your business?